ciro-mota/terra-linode/README.md

 By default this block will be commented.
 Uncomment if you use it.

-Linode clearly does not have an official backend for remote state, so adaptation is necessary to work with this feature.
 You must manually create a bucket in Object Storage and [create Access Keys](https://www.linode.com/docs/products/storage/object-storage/guides/access-keys/) for it.

 Linode Object Storage supports S3-compatible applications, so the `aws cli` is supported for file handling with Linode.

 - Install `aws cli`.
-- Run the command `aws configure` for configuration.
+- Run the command `aws configure --profile linode` for configuration.
 - When prompted, enter the `access_key_id` and `secret_access_key` provided values obtained earlier.
 The region field can be left blank.
 - Add the same variables to your `.bashrc` or `.zshrc` file by filling them in with the Access Keys values obtained earlier: